-Social Media is more popular these day then ever.
+Social Media is more popular this day than ever.
 There’s always a news story about phishing and other identity scams in the news.
 Lately, those scams seem to focus on social networking apps, like Facebook and Pinterest.
-In most of the stories, a phishing email is used to try to capture personal information, login details and installing virus to track your online activity, steal your data and capture your keyboard log.
+In most of the stories, a phishing email is used to try to capture personal information, and login details and install viruses to track your online activity, steal your data and capture your keyboard log.

 What you may not realize is how much information you’re unknowingly providing to identity thieves through your social networking profiles.
 Social networking apps are fun, but you should use caution if you take part in these communities.
 People don’t think often that the info you put on Facebook for your friends and family that you trust and adore can end up in the wrong hands through network hacking and trojan viruses.

 Here are some areas you should be especially cautious about and think twice before you make your data public:

 1. Your Full Name:

 Your name isn’t the most crucial point of data in identity theft, but it does give identity thieves a place to start.
 Many times, a web search for a name turns up all the information that an identity theft needs, especially if that thief is willing to shell out a few dollars for a background report.
 So use an Alias or a nickname to protect your true identity.

 Oh, the image of Geotagging can be dangerous!
 Social networking sites often ask for your location when you create an account and this information is usually displayed for other users to see.
 Identity thieves can snag this information when using the Web and it won’t take them more than 3 minutes to find your physical address.
 So use a geo-location that is close to you but not your exact town.
 You can make one up or choose some other city and state.
 In some services, you can also leave this blank.
 Whatever you do, be cautious.

 3. Date of Birth